 Definition of Hepatitis C

-Hepatitis C: Inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread via blood transfusion, hemodialysis, and needle sticks.
-HCV causes most transfusion-associated hepatitis, and the damage it does to the liver can lead to cirrhosis and cancer.
+Hepatitis C: Inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread via blood transfusion (rare), hemodialysis, and needle sticks.
+The damage hepatitis C does to the liver can lead to cirrhosis and its complications as well as cancer.
 Transmission of the virus by sexual contact is rare.
-At least half of HCV patients develop chronic hepatitis C infection.
+At least half of hepatitis C patients develop chronic hepatitis C infection.
 Diagnosis is made by blood test.
-Treatment is via antiviral drugs.
-Chronic hepatitis C may be treated with interferon, sometimes in combination with antivirals.
+Treatment and probably cure is via antiviral drugs and is effective in over 90% of patients.
+Chronic hepatitis C was frequently treated with injectable interferon, in combination with antiviral oral medications, but now is most often treated with oral antivirals alone.
 There is no vaccine for hepatitis C. Previously known as non-A, non-B hepatitis.Source: MedTerms™ Medical Dictionary

 Find out what women really need.